Retention is king when it comes to membership sites.

 Site Tours

-You could provide your new members with an interactive tour of your site to make sure that they understand where everything is and how everything works.
+You could provide your new members with an interactive tour of your site.
+Make sure that they understand where everything is and how everything works.

-Fancy Options – tools like User Guiding, Tour My App, WP Ultimate Tours Builder, Inline Manual and Walk Me all allow you to create step by step walkthroughs and guided tours of your site, navigating members around the site in real time via in app messages.
+Fancy Options – tools like User Guiding, WP Ultimate Tours Builder and Inline Manual all allow you to create step by step walkthroughs and guided tours of your site, navigating members around the site in real time via in-app messages.

 New Member Quizzes & Questionnaires